-Research the Regulatory Environment for Wireless
+5. Research the regulatory environment for wireless

 The regulatory environment for wireless networks also affects the type of business model that can be implemented.

-First, research whether any organization has the right to use 2.4 GHz frequencies without a license.
+First, research whether any organisation has the right to use 2.4 GHz frequencies without a license.

 In most situations, 2.4 GHz is free to use worldwide; however, some countries restrict who can operate a network or require expensive licenses to do so.

-Although wireless networks are legal in the Ukraine, the government requires an expensive license to use 2.4 GHz frequencies, which renders this shared usage prohibitive.
-Typically only well established Internet Service Providers in this country have sufficient cash flow to pay the license fees.
-This restriction makes it difficult for a small community to share a wireless network with other potentially interested parties or organizations.
-Other countries, such as the Republic of Mali, are more permissive.
-Because there are no such restrictions on wireless networks, the possibility to share Internet connectivity in small communities is a viable solution.
+So although wireless networks might be legal in a country, the operator of a network might have to acquire a license to use 2.4 GHz frequencies, which renders this usage prohibitive for anyone other than established Internet Service Providers who have sufficient cash flow to pay the license fees.
+This restriction makes it difficult for small communities to share a wireless network with other potentially interested parties or organisations.
+Other countries are more permissive with no such restrictions on wireless networks, so the possibility to share Internet connectivity in small communities is a viable solution.

 The lesson is to do your research at the onset, ensuring your network will comply with the laws of the country and local community.
 Some project managers have been forced to shut down their wireless networks simply because they were unknowingly breaking the law.

 You should also check into the legality of Voice over Internet Protocol (VoIP) services.
-Most countries in the developing world have not yet defined whether VoIP is permitted; in such countries, nothing would prevent you from offering the VoIP service.
-However, in some countries there are complicated rules surrounding VoIP.
-In Syria, VoIP is prohibited for all networks, not just wireless.
-In Ukraine, VoIP is legal for international calls only.

-Analyze the Competition
+In some countries there are complicated rules surrounding VoIP.
+The rules for VoIP services and VoIP gateways vary a lot so please check in your own country what is legally allowed.
+You can start by checking wikipedia - http://en.wikipedia.org/wiki/Voice_over_IP

+6. Analyse the competition

 The next phase in the evaluation of your community involves an analysis of the wireless network's competition.
-Competitors include organizations that provide similar products and services (e.g., another wireless Internet service provider or WISP), organizations viewed as substitutes or alternatives to the products and services your network provides (e.g., a cybercafé), and organizations defined as new entrants to the wireless market.
+Competitors include organisations that provide similar products and services (e.g., another wireless Internet Service provider or WISP), organisations viewed as substitutes or alternatives to the products and services your network provides (e.g., a cybercafé), and organisations defined as new entrants to the wireless market.

 Once you have identified your competitors, you should research them thoroughly.
 You can obtain information about your competitors through the Internet, telephone calls, their advertisements and marketing materials, surveys of their customers and visits to their site.
 Create a file for each competitor.
-The competitive information you gather can include a list of services (including price and quality information), their target clients, customer service techniques, reputation, marketing, etc. Be sure to collect anything that will help you determine how to position your network in the community.
+The competitive information you gather can include a list of services (including price and quality information), their target clients, customer service techniques, reputation, marketing, etc.

+Be sure to collect anything that will help you determine how to position your network in the community.